 - In the short term, the returns from shares can vary widely but in the long run, the returns will tend to be higher than those received from other forms of investment.
 The ultimate return of course depends upon the success of the companies the shares are purchased in and how long the shares are held.

 - Some investors buy only in companies they really like.
 As Mae West said '"too much of a good thing can be wonderful".
-That however is not the way to going about building your wealth in the share market.
+That, however, is not the way to going about building your wealth in the share market.
 Share investing can be complex in terms of the range of companies that are available to invest in.
-As such, it is vital to engage a qualified Share Broker / Authorised Financial Advisor to advise you.
+As such, it is vital to engage a qualified share broker/authorised financial adviser to advise you.
 You need to build a sensible share portfolio that is tailored to your needs and in order to do this, you need personal, informed, unbiased advice and assistance.
-A person I have found knowledgeable and helpful is Peter Corban who is with First NZ Capital.
-You can contact Peter via his email address at [email protected] if you need assistance.

 In our next and final part of this series, we are going to explore what type of investment provides you with the highest returns.
 You may well be surprised at this outcome.